-149th Aviation Regiment has surpassed Army Aviation standards by an average of five to 15 percent each month since arriving in Irag story and photos by Staff Sgt.
-Lorin Smith LSAANACONDA, Irag - Getting Apaches back in the air in record time is nothing new to Sgt.
+149th Aviation Regiment has surpassed Army Aviation standards by an average of five to 15 percent each month since arriving in Iraq story and photos by Staff Sgt.
+Lorin Smith LSAANACONDA, Iraq - Getting Apaches back in the air in record time is nothing new to Sgt.
 1st Class Jerry Parish.
 He's been maintaining the most feared weapons system on the battlefield for more than 12 years.
 As the maintenance platoon leader for Company D, 1st Battalion, 149th Aviation Regiment (Attack), 36th Combat Aviation Brigade, he has 22 Soldiers who maintain the battalion's 20 or so Apache helicopters.
 "Maintenance is important because if we problem-free helicopter), the mission can't be done," said Parish, 42, from Pearland, Texas.
 His battalion's helicopters have to be completely torn down, inspected and put back together at regular intervals during the aircraft's life, which is Company D's primary 36th Combat Aviation Brigade Public Affairs Office maintenance focus.
-These inspections must be completed before the aircraft is allowed to Company D Soldiers understand their role in the mission.
-Spc.
-Paul Morgan, 21, from be flown again Back home at Ellington Field, Texas, this Lathrop, Miss., maintains the Apache's eleccan take up to a month.
-The Company D maintrical systems, navigational systems and comtenance crew turns the aircraft around here in munications equipment. less than two days, earning recognition for the "Pilots lives are in our hands, and I want to unit as having one of the highest operational make sure everything I do is right before they ready rates in the Central Command's Area of go back (in the air)," Morgan said.
-Spc.
-Brandon Buchanan, 22, from Cleve-Operation. land, Texas, is a former active duty infantry-To ensure there are enough aircraft availdon't fix our aircraft and (give the pilots a able to continue the mission and conduct rouman turned National Guard mechanic.
-He is part of the battalion's Downed Aircraft Retine maintenance simultaneously, the Army covery Team, which goes into action if an created a standard dictating a percentage of how many helicopters had to be in the air ver-Apache has to make a precautionary landing sus in the maintenance hangar. and needs critical maintenance to get it back The 1st Battalion, 149th Aviation Regito safety. ment has surpassed this standard by an average of five to 15 percent each month since arriving in Iraq.
-Exceeding the Army's standard means more aircraft are in the air flying vital missions in support of Multi National Corps-Iraq and helping win the Global War on Terrorism Parish said The aircraft standard was also created so ground. that units could develop a maintenance plan Even though the unit is doing their job where enough helicopters to perform the misbetter and faster than most, they never stop sion are ready to fly, while others receive rourefining their maintenance methods.
-"We are like an Indy pit car crew," said Sgt.
-Jared Dotine upkeep.
-The Company D Soldiers aren't surprised nahue from Houston, referring to how good each mechanic has to be at his or her job and the ability to work together as a whole. they are doing so well - everything they do in Iraq is just like home, only faster.
-Parish believes the unit is doing so well because Na-Providing the administrative oversight is tional Guard technician mechanics who work 1st Sgt.
+These inspections must be completed before the aircraft is allowed to be flown again Back home at Ellington Field, Texas, this can take up to a month.
+The Company D maintenance crew turns the aircraft around here in less than two days, earning recognition for the unit as having one of the highest operational ready rates in the Central Command's Area of Operation.
+To ensure there are enough aircraft availdon't fix our aircraft and (give the pilots a able to continue the mission and conduct routine maintenance simultaneously, the Army created a standard dictating a percentage of how many helicopters had to be in the air versus in the maintenance hangar.
+The 1st Battalion, 149th Aviation Regiment has surpassed this standard by an average of five to 15 percent each month since arriving in Iraq.
+Exceeding the Army's standard means more aircraft are in the air flying vital missions in support of Multi National Corps-Iraq and helping win the Global War on Terrorism Parish said The aircraft standard was also created so ground. that units could develop a maintenance plan where enough helicopters to perform the mission are ready to fly, while others receive routine upkeep.
+The Company D Soldiers aren't surprised they are doing so well - everything they do in Iraq is just like home, only faster.
+Parish believes the unit is doing so well because National Guard technician mechanics who work 1st Sgt.
 Charles Holicek, 56, from Baytown, on the same Apache everyday for years.
-Texas.
 For example, Staff Sgt.
-Gilbert Pena has He tracks each helicopter's maintenance been working on Apaches for more than four record and ensures the mission doesn't stop years.
-Pena, 35, of Dickenson, Texas, said 1st when Soldiers go to guard duty or home for Battalion, 149th Aviation Regiment's aircraft Rest and Relaxation leave.
-"We can troubleshoot and pinpoint probchances are you will overlook something," Holicek said. has been with the unit for almost seven years.
-"We don't try to be speedy, but develop a and the maintenance crews have been worksystem that will make us more efficient, beto getting hard to find parts that he probably couldn't get back in Texas.
-"We are the top ing the same helicopter for all that time. cause if you hurry up a maintenance process, priority (for parts) in the world because we lems with our aircraft faster than other units are in combat," said Staff Sgt.
-Brian Johnson, from Spring Hill, Kan. because we have been with them day in, day He attributes most of the unit's success out," said Pena.
+Gilbert Pena has been working on Apaches for more than four years.
+Pena, 35, of Dickenson, Texas, said 1st Battalion, 149th Aviation Regiment's aircraft has been with the unit for almost seven years. and the maintenance crews have been working the same helicopter for all that time.
+"We can troubleshoot and pinpoint problems with our aircraft faster than other units because we have been with them day in, day out," said Pena.